csm_suedsudan_students_of_midwifery_school_179.1022_ca2cb0ae00.jpg

 • Purchase of teaching materials and work clothes

-• Housing and meals for the students and teaching staff
+• Accommodation and healthy meals for the pupils and teaching staff.

 • Support for the alumni network.